drbig/snb/README.md

     $ cd snb
     $ make debug

-If the build fails the most probable cause is you don't have ncurses**w**, or there is a configuration problem.
-Check `Makefile` and adjust paths for includes and/or `ncursesw` library.
+~~If the build fails the most probable cause is you don't have ncursesw, or there is a configuration problem.
+Check `Makefile` and adjust paths for includes and/or `ncursesw` library.~~ The Makefile is now a bit smarter.
+If you can successfully run `ncursesw5-config` then any compile problems are probably due to something else (please make file an issue via GitHub in such case).

 If the build is successful: